snyff/oauthsecurity/README.md

 # OAuth Security Cheatsheet

 This document aims to describe common OAuth/Single Sign On/OpenID-related vulnerabilities.
-Many cross-site interactions are vulnerable to different kinds of leakings and hijackings - we saw account hijacking on almost every popular startup with "social login" feature.
+Many cross-site interactions are vulnerable to different kinds of leakings and hijackings.

 Both hackers and developers can benefit from reading it.

 OAuth is a critical functionality.
-It is responsible for access to sensitive user data, authentication and authorization. **Poorly implemented OAuth is a reliable way to take account over**.
+It is responsible for access to sensitive user data, authentication and authorization. **Poorly implemented OAuth is a reliable way to take over an account**.
 Unlike XSS, it is easy to exploit, but hard to mitigate for victims (NoScript won't help, JavaScript is not required).

-Because of OAuth a while ago Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick and other startups had account hijacking vulnerability.
-And many websites are vulnerable right. **Our motivation is to make people aware of "Social login" risks, we encourage you to use OAuth very carefully.**
+Because of OAuth many startups including Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick had account hijacking vulnerability.
+And a lot of websites are still vulnerable. **Our motivation is to make people aware of "Social login" risks, and we encourage you to use OAuth very carefully.**

 ## Authorization Code flow